lamps-wg/certificatediscovery/draft-ietf-lamps-certdiscovery.md

 }
 ~~~~

-`certHash` is defined as a SEQUENCE containing the OCTET STRING `value` which is the hash of the DER Encoded reference certificate as well as the `hashAlgorithm`  which contains the AlgorithmIdentifier for the chosen Hash value.
+`certHash` is defined as a SEQUENCE containing the OCTET STRING `value` which is the hash of the DER Encoded reference certificate as well as the `hashAlgorithm`, which contains the AlgorithmIdentifier for the chosen Hash value.
 All implementations MUST support SHA-256 via `id-sha256`, and other hash functions MAY be supported.

-## Purpose
+## DiscoveryPurposeId

-The `purpose` describes the purpose of the discovery method.
-Currently the following purpose ids are defined:
+`DiscoveryPurposeId` provides optional information to describe the purpose of including the discovery information for the related certificate.

+Currently, the following purpose identifiers are defined:

 ~~~
  -- Purpose OBJECT IDENTIFIER